 - 1 teaspoon toasted sesame oil

 - salt and pepper to taste- or 1/4 teaspoon each

 - 1–2 teaspoons Furikake or toasted sesame seeds

-Add enough oil to lightly coat the pan.
+- Add enough oil to lightly coat the pan.
 Add the rice, spreading it out.
 Turn up heat to med-high, and let it get a little crispy, resisting the urge, to constantly stir.
 Flip the rice big sections, using a spatula and crisp up the other side.
 Once the rice is crispy enough to your liking, add back in the tofu (or eggs) and the veggies.
 Give a good stir to combine.
 Add the soy sauce, sesame oil and salt and pepper to taste.
 If adding the Hondashi, stir in a little at a time.
-Adjust soy sauce and sesame oil, adding more if you like.

 Fried Rice will keep up to 4 days in the fridge and can be reheated on the stovetop or in a microwave.

 If adding chicken or shrimp, pan sear first in an oiled skillet, seasoning with salt and pepper and set aside.

 If using eggs– whisk in a bowl first and season with a generous pinch of salt and pepper.
 Scramble in an oiled pan and chop up into smaller bits with your spatula– set aside.